Magic-wei/obsidian_wiki_template/README.md

 | Toggle bold for selection                                    | `Ctrl + B`              |

 - Opening a note with `Ctrl` key will open it in a new pane.
-- `Shift + Scroll wheel` to scroll between all opened notes.
+- `Shift + Scroll wheel` to scroll between all opened notes when community plugin `Sliding Panes` is enabled.

 ## Useful Plugins

 This template uses the following built-in core plugins and community plugins:

-- Core plugins (only the most useful ones)
+- Core plugins (only the most useful ones are listed here)
   - Templates (use custom templates under `Templates` folder to reduce your efforts to take notes)
-  - Daily notes (create today's daily note with only one click)
+  - Daily notes (create or open today's daily note with only one click)
   - Slides (make fast presentation)
   - Graph view (explore connections between notes)
 - Community plugins
-  - Checklist (combines checklists accross pages into user's sidebar)
+  - Checklist (combines checklists across pages into user's sidebar)
   - Copy button for code blocks
   - Emoji Toolbar (find and input emoji quickly)
   - Sliding Panes (explore multiple notes fast and smoothly)
   - Wikilinks to MDLinks (very useful if you want to switch links between `[[link]]` and `[link](./path/to/file)`)

-## Known Issues in Obsidian
+## Solutions to Known Issues in Obsidian

-Even though Obsidian is a great choice for building our wiki system, it actually has some little issues to resolve.
+Even though Obsidian is a great choice for building a wiki system, it actually has some little issues to resolve.

 ### Local images in HTML format cannot be displayed correctly